 31. Easy Japanese News

-Easy Japanese News app is one of the best reading apps to learn Japanese.
+The Easy Japanese News app is one of the best apps for learning Japanese.
 To make reading more accessible, it uses simple Japanese with Furigana.

-NHK, CNN, TBS, and Asahi are just some top news sources that this website combines into one app.
-As an outcome, staying up-to-date on Japanese current events is easier.
+NHK, CNN, TBS, and Asahi are among the top news sources aggregated in this single app.
+As a result, staying up to date on current Japanese events is easier.

 The app also helps Japanese learners.
-For example, search for the meaning with a click, listen to podcasts and watch videos.
-This helps if you aim to take the Japanese-Language Proficiency Test as you get proper guidance and support.
+For example, you can search for the meaning with a click, listen to podcasts, and watch videos.
+This is helpful if you plan to take the Japanese-Language Proficiency Test, as it provides clear guidance and support.

 Pricing: As you’d expect, Easy Japanese News is free to use.